maxmind/blog-site/content/2022/06/using-maxminds-accuracy-radius.md

 probably Springfield.
 We don’t really know where the customer is, but maybe this is what we expect:

-![The same map of Massachussetts with store branches and IP geolocation point marked, as above, but this time there is also a marker for the actual customer location.
+![The same map of Massachusetts with store branches and IP geolocation point marked, as above, but this time there is also a marker for the actual customer location.
 The actual customer location marker is near the IP geolocation point marker, in the heart of Springfield, the largest town near the IP geolocation